rameenjafri16/microbiome-shotgun-metagenomics/README.md

 ## Quality Control and Adapter Trimming

-Raw reads were assessed and trimmed using fastp (v1.3.0; Chen et al., 2018). fastp was run on paired-end reads with default parameters, which include automatic adapter detection and removal, quality filtering (Phred score ≥ 15), and removal of reads shorter than 15 bp.
+Raw reads were assessed and trimmed using fastp (v1.3.0; Chen et al., 2018). fastp was run on paired-end reads with automatic adapter detection and removal, quality filtering (Phred score ≥ 20), and removal of reads shorter than 50 bp.
+Overlap-based error correction of paired-end reads was enabled via the --correction flag.
 Per-sample HTML and JSON quality reports were generated for inspection.
 All code is provided in `scripts/01_fastp.sh`.

 ## Taxonomic Classification